Casual Corner: History

 Come in as a stranger—leave as a friend.

 Early Casual Corner logos and icons featured a cartoon-like rendition of a Dalmatian dog.

-In the late 1950's, brothers William "Bill" Miller and Irving Kent Miller acquired the rights to open Casual Corner stores in cities throughout the state of Texas, including Houston, Dallas, San Antonio, Waco, Midland, Abilene, Lubbock, and McAllen.
+In the late 1950s, brothers William "Bill" Miller and Irving Kent Miller acquired the rights to open Casual Corner stores in cities throughout the state of Texas, including Houston, Dallas, San Antonio, Waco, Midland, Abilene, Lubbock, and McAllen.
 These stores were all designed around a traditional upscale country theme, featuring fine early American furnishings, fixtures and trim, a fireplace, coffee station, New Yorker magazines, and dress forms as mannequins.
-The Texas chain remained intact until the late 1960's, once shopping plaza/center retailers began migrating to the newer supermalls.
+The Texas chain remained intact until the late 1960s, once shopping plaza/center retailers began migrating to the newer supermalls.

 In its first year, company sales were $45,000; a decade later, annual revenue had increased to $2 million.
 In 1969, annual sales were reported as $14 million.
 Casual Corner was sold to United States Shoe Corporation (U.S. Shoe) in 1970, when the chain included 20 stores.
 Cofounder Vogel became president of the company's specialty retail division, retiring a decade later.

 A year after acquisition by U.S. Shoe, the chain opened its twenty-fifth store and continued to grow rapidly after that.
 Many of the original stores were constructed by George Zunner III of West Hartford, including those in Warwick and Providence, Rhode Island; Boston and Springfield, Massachusetts; Buffalo, New York; and at least one store in Ohio.

 Under U.S. Shoe's ownership, Casual Corner became the foundation of a larger holding company, Women's Specialty Retailing Group.
 During its market height, in 1989, US Specialty Retailing included over 1,500 stores nationwide.

 In April 1995, Luxottica purchased U.S. Shoe for $1.4 billion with the goal of acquiring its LensCrafters division; losses of US$22 million were reported that second quarter.
 In October 1995, Luxottica spun off the Women's Specialty Retailing Group, renamed Casual Corner Group, to Italian-controlled pLa Leonardo Finanziaria S.r.l., a Delaware company operated by Luxottica founder Leonardo Del Vecchio and his family.
 With 525 stores operating in 2000, Casual Corner closed its remaining locations in late 2005, after selling them to a liquidator, due to increased competition.